Regulation in Progress

 1. A Cosy Little Mystery

-Katherine Everley — Kat to everyone except her bank manager — had stayed in plenty of quirky British holiday rentals, but Primrose Cottage took the teacake.
+Katherine Everley (known as Kat, to everyone except her bank manager) had stayed in plenty of quirky British holiday rentals, but Primrose Cottage took the teacake.

-It smelled faintly of lavender blossom and seemed to have doilies on every flat surface.
+The fresh scent of sea air blended with the quaint vintage atmosphere.
 Chintz curtains hung in the living room windows, mismatched teacups rested on crocheted coasters, and the bookshelf was stacked with jigsaws and dusty paperbacks.
-It was the kind of place where time hadn’t so much stood still as knitted itself a shawl and popped the kettle on.
+It was the kind of place where time hadn’t so much stood still, as knitted itself a shawl and popped the kettle on.

-After a coast-hopping adventure that had already treated her to a discreet nudist beach, an unexpected pub quiz victory (thanks to a team of retired police officers), and days of paddleboarding bliss, she found herself at her final stop.
-She had grand plans to immortalize every moment in her blog—if she could ever find the time to actually write them.
+After a coast-hopping adventure that had already treated her to her first ever nudist beach experience, an unexpected pub quiz victory, and days of paddleboarding bliss, she found herself at her final stop.
+She had grand plans to immortalise every moment on her blog — if she could ever find the time to actually write it.

-The cottage was as advertised: quaint, creaky, and full of seaside charm.
-A sloping staircase.
-Brass bedknobs.
-And a welcome note, handwritten and tied with string.
+The cottage was as advertised: full of seaside charm.
+A creaky old staircase, brass bedknobs, and a handwritten welcome note.

 “Welcome, Kat!
-Help yourself to the biscuits.
+Do help yourself to the biscuits.
 Please leave muddy shoes outside.
 Oh — and kindly avoid the room at the end of the landing.
 Renovation in progress.
 Thank you!”

 Naturally, that was the one thing Kat couldn’t stop thinking about.